Welcome to Poochie’s Proper Dog Park Etiquette, by David K.

 Rule number one: Always be nice, no matter what.
 Dogs that are mean or humans that are mean are not tolerated at Poochie’s Park.

-If your dog is acting like a maniac at the gate and has all the dogs on the other side of the gate upset, then do not open the gate.
-Walk away from the gate and wait for as long as it takes for everyone to relax before entering the next gate into the park.
+ENTER WITH EASE: If your dog is acting like a maniac at the gate and has all the dogs on the other side of the gate upset, then do not open the gate.
+Walk away from the gate and go back into the parking lot.
+Wait for as long as it takes for everyone to relax before entering the next gate into the park.
 Or, even better, start off by going through the nature trail entrance and burn off some of that high energy with a long walk/run.

-Only 3 dogs per adult may be brought at one time.
+3 DOGS MAX: Only 3 dogs from the same household per adult may be brought at one time.
 If you have more than 3 then you’ll need to bring someone with you to keep up with all of them!

-Toys: It’s not recommended that you bring your own toy unless your dog is the sharing type and/or you don’t mind another dog running away with it.
+TOYS: It’s not recommended that you bring your own toy unless your dog is the sharing type and/or you don’t mind another dog running away with it.
 We have plenty of tennis balls and Frisbee’s here for you.
+Never bring a toy that is too small and could be choked on by a big dog!

 Should any injury occur, be responsible not emotional, remain calm and follow these guidelines: Exchange phone numbers before leaving and agree to talk about it later after things have calmed down and the hurt dog has been taken care of.
 Let the office know about the incident so that a record can be made.
 Keep in mind that any incidents are to be handled between the parties involved only.
 The park is not responsible for an incident or injury involving another dog and yours.
 However, we can help by: 1) Giving you all the supplies from our First Aid Kit in the office.
 2) Directing you to the nearest Vet if your dog needs further treatment.
 3) Getting you, the phone numbers of the parties involved if you haven’t gotten them already.
 4) Explaining to both parties involved, the details of the Liability Policy that we have everyone agree to and sign before entering the park.